iyim4/menu-tracker/OVERVIEW.md

 #### Get Search Input and Filters from the Backend Framework
 Passed in from the backend framework.
 Decode filters, which are stored as a bit string.
 Since there are 7 filters that will either be on or off, I decided to use a bitstring as a compact way to encode them.
 #### Use Filters to Build a SQL Query
 Create a SQL query string based on the constraints provided by the now-decoded filters.
-Different cominations can result in different query clauses spanning multiple tables.
+Different combinations can result in different query clauses spanning multiple tables.
 #### Pass the Results of the SQL Query to the Frontend
 Use `pyodbc` to execute the query and store the results into a data structure.
 Then pass this result back to the backend framework.